LuxoftAKutsan/sdl_evolution/proposals/nnnn-low-level-non-rpc-services.md

 ## Motivation

 SDL RPC Service (using MOBILE_API) is rather complicated and huge for support.
-Also it add a lot of additional requirenments both for OEM provider and mobile developer.
+Also it adds a lot of additional requirements for both OEM provider and mobile developer.

-OEM provider may need some custom communication with mobile applicaiton and using RPC is to complicated and overweighted.
+OEM provider may need some custom communication with mobile application and RPC usage is too complicated and overloaded.

 SDL should provide ability to use only [SmartDeviceink Protocol](https://github.com/smartdevicelink/protocol_spec) as protocol for data transfer.

-OEM provide can use raw connection for custom services, but SDLP is better.
+OEM provider can use raw connection for custom services, but SDLP(SmartDeviceink Protocol) is better.
+Benefits of SDLP usage described below.

-SDLP will guarantee :
+SDLP guarantees:
  - messages uniquness
  - delivery guaratees.
  - Keep connection/session alive (heard beat)